 Make Your Walls Pretty

 Many homeowners are so used to looking at their walls that they often don’t even realize that their wall treatments have become dated or faded.
-Many wallpapers and bright paint colors can also turn off potential buyers.
+Many wallpapers and bright paint colors can be a big turn off for potential buyers.

 Install a Ceiling Fan

-“I once bought a used ceiling fan at Goodwill for $3, and paid a handyman $50 to install it,” Davis said.
+Davis continued, “I once bought a used ceiling fan at Goodwill for $3 and paid a handyman $50 to install it.”